-Considering that, I found nine such operations, in prime fishing grounds in the United States and abroad, that do offer bargains part of the year.
-In some cases, the discount is modest; in others, it’s substantial (e.g. $700 per day for boat and crew versus $1,200 per day during peak season).
+Considering that, I found nine such fishing operations, in prime fishing grounds in the United States and abroad, that do offer bargains part of the year.
+In some cases, the discount is modest; in others, it’s substantial.
+Most of the destinations are not necessarily all-inclusive fishing resorts, but some of them are.

-Where in the World: Location of Nine Fishing Operations in this Article
+Locations of the Nine Fishing Operations Highlighted in this Article

-As you might figure, there are reasons for reduced rates, often less-certain weather conditions or the scarcity of some prime game-fish species.
-But in most cases, there also advantages to visiting in the offseason, some that might surprise trip planners.
+As you might figure, there are reasons for reduced rates, often less-certain weather conditions or the scarcity of some prime game fish species.
+But in most cases, there are also advantages to visiting in the offseason, some that might surprise trip planners.
+These are all bucket-list fishing destinations, not cheap fishing vacations.
 I found that many fishing operations offer no discounted rates, and some feel strongly against that practice.
 But at the same time, there are a great many more resorts/charters than listed that offer offseason bargains.

 The following are listed alphabetically.